 Students are expected to dress professionally when attending an interview.
 This is the case even if the agency has a relaxed atmosphere.
 Once the student secures a placement, the agency can direct the student as to what is appropriate dress for the setting.
-Interviewing is often very stressful for students.
-We suggest that the student practice with someone to help build their comfort.
+Prior to the agency interview, students are encouraged to practice their interviewing skills with someone to help build their comfort and confidence.